Social Security debate in the United States

 President Barack Obama opposed privatization (i.e., diverting payroll taxes or equivalent savings to private accounts) or raising the retirement age, but supported raising the annual maximum amount of compensation that is subject to the Social Security payroll tax ($137,700 in 2020) to help fund the program.
 In addition, on February 18, 2010, President Obama issued an executive order mandating the creation of the bipartisan National Commission on Fiscal Responsibility and Reform, which made ten specific recommendations to ensure the sustainability of Social Security.

 Federal Reserve Chairman Ben Bernanke said on October 4, 2006: "Reform of our unsustainable entitlement programs should be a priority ... the imperative to undertake reform earlier rather than later is great."
 The tax increases or benefit cuts required to maintain the system as it exists under current law are significantly higher the longer such changes are delayed.
 For example, raising the payroll tax rate to 15% during 2016 (from the current 12.4%) or cutting benefits by 19%, or eliminating the annual maximum amount of compensation that is subject to the Social Security payroll tax, would address the program's budgetary concerns indefinitely; these amounts increase to 16% and 21% respectively if no changes are made until 2034.
 During 2015, the Congressional Budget Office reported on the financial effects of various reform options.

 Background on funding challenges

-CBO forecast of Social Security tax revenues and outlays from 2015 to 2085.
+U.S. Congressional Budget Office forecast of Social Security tax revenues and outlays from 2015 to 2085.
 Under current law, the outlays are projected to exceed revenues, requiring a 29% reduction in program payments starting around 2030 once the Social Security Trust Fund is exhausted.